 The difference comes down to the pressures that each generates. .223 is a SAAMI specification, so everyone knows how to follow it.
 5.56 is a military specification and one that has changed a lot over the years as velocity requirements have changed.
 SAAMI and the US Military measure pressure differently, so there really isn’t a way to directly compare them.

 The short answer to this is that 5.56 is generally higher pressure than .223.
 How much higher?
 Well, there really isn’t a good way to tell.
-Since there isn’t a real specification out there, it varies a lot.
+Since there isn’t a real specification out there.

 Rifles with 5.56 chambers have slightly more room on the inside to deal with those higher pressures.
 Common wisdom is that firing a 5.56 cartridge in a .223 could result in catastrophic failure due to overpressure.
 I think those fears are a little overblown, but I understand where they’re coming from.